 Figure 22.
-Changes in beach and dune volume, shoreline position, and vegetation-line position at MAT03 on Matagorda Peninsula Figure 23.
-Foredune expansion at MUI01 on Mustang Island Figure 24.
-Excavated dune profile at MUI01 on Mustang Island37 Figure 25.
-Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward Figure 26.
-Mustang Island pre- and post-Hurricane Harvey profile data collected by Port Aransas High School and Texas A&M University-Corpus Christi at (A) MUI01 and (B) MUI03 Figure 27.
-Student monitoring at MUI02 documents an increase in volume of the dune system and seaward migration of the vegetation line Figure 28.
-Foredune crest changes at NPI08 monitored by Cunningham Middle School students Figure 29.
-Changes in sand volume and in shoreline and vegetation-line positions at SPI02 on South Padre Island due to beach nourishment projects and the installation of sand fences Figure 30.
-Sand volume and shoreline position changes at SPI08 on South Padre Island due to beach nourishment projects and the installation of sand fences 44
+Pre- and post-Hurricane Ike profile data collected by Van Vleck High School students at (A) MAT01 and Palacios High School students at (B) MAT02.
+Students are monitoring recovery and growth of the foredune at these sites 35 Figure 23.
+Shoreline position change at Matagorda Peninsula Figure 24.
+Changes in beach and dune volume, shoreline position, and vegetation-line position at MAT03 on Matagorda Peninsula Figure 25.
+Foredune expansion at MUI01 on Mustang Island Figure 26.
+Excavated dune profile at MUI01 on Mustang Island39 Figure 27.
+Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward Figure 28.
+Mustang Island pre- and post-Hurricane Harvey profile data collected by Port Aransas High School and Texas A&M University-Corpus Christi at (A) MUI01 and (B) MUI03 Figure 29.
+Student monitoring at MUI02 documents an increase in volume of the dune system and seaward migration of the vegetation line Figure 30.
+Foredune crest changes at NPI08 monitored by Cunningham Middle School students Figure 31.
+Changes in sand volume and in shoreline and vegetation-line positions at SPI02 on South Padre Island due to beach nourishment projects and the installation of sand fences Figure 32.
+Sand volume and shoreline position changes at SPI08 on South Padre Island due to beach nourishment projects and the installation of sand fences 45